 With a fixed-rate loan, your monthly payment never changes for the entire duration of the mortgage.
 The portion that goes to principal (the amount you borrowed) increases, but your interest payment will go down in the same amount.
 The property taxes and homeowners insurance which are almost always part of the payment will go up over time, but in general, payments on fixed rate loans change little over the life of the loan.

 When you first take out a fixed-rate mortgage loan, most of the payment is applied to interest.
 As you pay , more of your payment is applied to principal.

-You can choose a fixed-rate loan to lock in a low rate.
-People select fixed-rate loans because interest rates are low and they want to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call Affinity Mortgage Brokers at 719-331-6278 for details.
+You might choose a fixed-rate loan in order to lock in a low rate.
+People select fixed-rate loans when interest rates are low and they want to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a favorable rate.
+Call Affinity Mortgage Brokers at 719-331-6278 to learn more.

-ARMs most often feature the lowest, most attractive rates at the beginning of the loan.
-They guarantee that interest rate for an initial period that varies greatly.
+ARMs most often have the lowest rates at the start of the loan.
+They provide that rate from a month to ten years.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-Loans like this are best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate programs are best for people who will move before the initial lock expires.
+In these loans, the introductory rate is fixed for three or five years.
+It then adjusts every year.
+These types of loans are fixed for a number of years (3 or 5), then adjust.
+These loans are usually best for people who anticipate moving within three or five years.
+These types of adjustable rate programs benefit borrowers who will move before the loan adjusts.